-Empathic Design: The Most Difficult Simple Approach to Successful Design
+Empathic Design Approach to User-Centred Design

-Unlike the marketing research that deals with numbers and facts, empathic design tries to meet users’ needs and even thinks in terms of what they may need to make their life much easier.
-Empathic design aims to build an emotional relationship between the end consumer and the product by achieving a better understanding of the user experience and users’ needs at an early stage of new product development (NPD).
+In his book “Change by Design,” Tim Brown describes empathy as “the mental habit that moves us beyond thinking of people as laboratory rats or standard deviations.”
+Unlike marketing research that deals with numbers and facts, empathic design tries to meet users’ needs and even thinks about what they may need to make their lives much more accessible.
+Empathic design aims to build an emotional relationship between the end consumer and the product by better understanding the user experience and users’ needs at an early stage of new product development (NPD).

 The Benefits of Empathic Design

-Beyond the simple aim of empathic design to create an emotional relationship between the consumer and the product, empathic design can help companies in multiple disciplines.
-Conducting the proper research to target empathic design not only can build this connection but also can help a company innovate new products or solutions for problems the user never asked for or never thought could be solved.
-For some products, innovation does not require creating a new product but rather improving an existing product in order to meet the current consumer needs.
+Beyond its simple aim of creating an emotional relationship between the consumer and the product, empathic design can help companies in multiple disciplines.
+Conducting the proper research to target empathic design can build this connection and help a company innovate new products or solutions for problems the user never asked for, or thought could be solved.
+For some products, innovation does not require creating a new product but improving an existing one to meet current consumer needs.
+From a marketing context, empathic design can help acquire market segments by exploring the unexpected and unmet needs of the end consumer and ensuring diversity and user inclusion.

-• Why are we achieving this specific goal?
+- Why are we achieving this specific goal?

-• How can we achieve this goal?
+- How can we accomplish this goal?

-• What is the outcome after achieving this goal?
+- What is the outcome after achieving this goal?

 The Impact of Empathic Design in the Rise and Fall of Software Design